 - Can include (but are not limited to):

 - Signed and dated letter from employer

 - Signed and dated letter from doctor

 - Document issued by a third-party, such as school, hospital, company, etc.

 Documents that are handwritten and from friend, coworker, neighbor, etc. are not accepted as support for an administrative withdrawal.
 Documents provided must align with the dates and extenuating circumstances stated in this form.

 Failure Administrative Withdrawal (FAW)

 Students are expected to be “actively pursuing course completion” and participating in the class throughout the semester.
 Through the midterm grade process, faculty may initiate a failure administrative withdrawal grade of FAW for those students who are not actively participating in the course and who are not providing evidence of course completion.
-“Active pursuit of course completion” is a combination of attendance, participation, completion of assignments and other activities outlined In the course syllabus.
-Please note: The “pursuit” measure only applies to effort, not grades – so a student who is showing up and taking tests, but failing them, would not receive an FAW grade and would remain in the class.
-Faculty may award unearned F grade by issuing a final grade of FAW for student who stopped attending.
+“Active pursuit of course completion” is a combination of attendance, participation, completion of assignments and other activities outlined in the course syllabus.
+Please note: The “pursuit” measure only applies to effort, not grades.
+So a student who is showing up and taking tests, but failing them, would not receive an FAW grade and would remain in the class.
+Faculty may award an unearned F grade by issuing a final grade of FAW for a student who stopped attending.

 Students who receive the FAW grade will have failed the course, owe the course tuition and fees and be administratively withdrawn from the course once midterm grades are posted.
 The FAW grade will be reflected on the student’s official LCCC transcript and will be calculated as an F grade with 0.00 credit point per semester hour.
 Students who believe they have received the FAW grade in error should contact the course instructor.
 Students have the right to appeal all grades.
 Details on the appeal process can be found in Grade and Course Expectation and Appeals section of the Catalog.